 - Have a conversation with your student about expectations for schedules, housework, and behavior during the summer.
 Decide whether the original rules of the house still apply, and also consider some extra flexibility to take into account your student’s new-found independence and autonomy.

-Summer also can be a good time to assess how financial arrangements worked during your student’s first year, and to determine whether adjustments are needed for the upcoming years.
+Summer also can be a particularly good time to assess how financial arrangements worked during your student’s first year, and to determine whether adjustments are needed for the future.

 - Start by asking: Was it difficult to get through the first year with the amount of money available?
 If so, why?
 What changes, if any, do we need to make for next year?

-Remember that the Office of Student Financial Aid is an excellent resource for students and families.
+Lastly, the Office of Student Financial Aid can be an excellent resource for students and families.